 Before you enter the learning environment (and some of these exercises are really quick and can be done several times during the day):

 Remember, you not only want your energy system to be organised and coherent, you want it to be resilient as well; able to keep the patterns of health and vitality even when under stress such as trying to learn in a non-supportive learning environment.

 When you are in the learning environment

-Breath: a really effective way that i have worked with people who struggle with dyslexia/dyspraxia/dysgraphia etc is to teach them the Dragon Breath.
-They do it every time they do the DER and especially the Wayne Cook/Crown Pull and Hook Up.
-I tend to find that people either resonate more with the standing Wayne Cook, the sitting Wayne Cook or the neurological processing exercise.
-Once it is apparent which one most affects change and balance in their energy systems then that is the one that they work with.
-So, each time they do that exercise, they work with the Dragon Breath.
-After only a few days the whole-energy system picks up the pattern that when working with Dragon Breath, the neurological processing abilities cross over and come into balance.
-We can use this repatterning when in the classroom situation.
-There is no need to do the exercise of Wayne Cook etc, you can simply move into Dragon Breath and have the energetic patterns remain vibrant and able to process the information.
+Dragon Breath: a really effective way that I have worked with people who struggle with dyslexia / dyspraxia / dysgraphia etc is to teach them the Dragon Breath.
+They can do it whenever they are doing any of the energy exercises listed above, or as a standalone exercise.
+After only a few days the whole energy system picks up, the neurological processing abilities cross over and come into balance.
+We can use this technique when in the classroom situation, you can simply move into Dragon Breath and have the energetic patterns remain vibrant and able to process the information.

 After you leave the learning environment:

 Ground: if your energy is scrambled or disorganised then it is most important that you ground.
-This may be through any of the grounding exercises discussed in earlier blogs (see tab on side menu) by running around, stamping your feet or being outside in nature.
+This may be through any of the grounding exercises discussed in other blogs, by running around, stamping your feet or being outside in nature.
 That is why having children play outside in the playground between lessons is so very important.